mlc-ai/mlc-llm/site/index.md

 MLC LLM is a universal solution that allows any language model to be deployed natively on a diverse set of hardware backends and native applications, plus a productive framework for everyone to further optimize model performance for their own use cases.
 **Everything runs locally  with no server support and accelerated with local GPUs on your phone and laptop**.
 Check out our [GitHub repository](https://github.com/mlc-ai/mlc-llm) to see how we did it.
-You can also read through instructions below for trying out demos.
+Check out [documentation](https://mlc.ai/mlc-llm/docs/index.html) if you are interested in exploring more possibilities of MLC LLM.

 <p align="center">
 <img src="gif/ios-demo.gif" height="700">